NovelToon NovelToon

 Chapter 2: Patterns in Shadow

-The Jeep's engine died with a shudder that seemed to echo Leo's own exhaustion.
-Dawn painted the school parking lot in watery colors, transforming the familiar buildings of Millbrook High into looming shadows against a sky that couldn't quite decide if it wanted to be morning.
+Leo's ancient Honda Civic died with a shudder that seemed to echo his own exhaustion.
+Dawn painted the university parking lot in watery colors, transforming the familiar buildings of Westlake University into looming shadows against a sky that couldn't quite decide if it wanted to be morning.
 He hadn't slept – couldn't sleep, not with the threads burning behind his eyelids every time he tried.
 Every time he closed his eyes, he saw Jessica's face, the way she'd tried to warn him just before the threads had pulled her away.

 Jessica's usual parking spot gaped empty before him, a void that seemed to pulse with untold secrets.
 The threads around it writhed like wounded serpents, their usual silvery sheen replaced by something darker, corrupted.
 They reminded him of dead veins, black and twisted, pulsing with a sickness that made his stomach churn.
 Leo's fingers tightened on the steering wheel until his knuckles bleached white, the leather cover creaking under his grip.